 The St. Louis Astronomical Society hosts star parties at locations throughout the area.
 There are usually several star parties each month at local libraries, schools, and YMCAs.
 The Society also hosts a free star party on the first Friday of the month at the St. Louis Science Center.
 During these events, volunteers set up several different kinds of telescopes for viewing the night sky.

 For a neighborhood park with something extra, there's Suson Park in St. Louis County.
 Suson Park is a big hit with kids because of its working animal farm.
 The farm has horses, pigs, cows, chickens, goats and more.
 Visitors can take a self-guided tour of the farm and see all of the animals.
-The Suson Animal Farm is open daily April through September from 10:30 a.m. to 5 p.m., and October through March from 10:30 a.m. to 3 p.m.
+The Suson Animal Farm is open daily from 9 a.m. until dusk.

 Experience public transportation in a new way with a ride on the Brussels Ferry.
 The ferry shuttles vehicles and people across the Illinois River just north of its confluence with the Mississippi River near Grafton.
 Riders can stay in their cars or get out for a closer look at the water.
 The Brussels Ferry runs all day, every day (weather permitting) and is a popular place to see bald eagles in the winter.